pillowfighter0809/PillowFighter-s-Portfolio/README.md

 ### Project Goal
 The goal of this research project is to gather authentic insights and perspectives from professionals in the fields of SEO, content marketing, and AI-powered content generation.
 I aim to use the research in support of a framework for AI-assisted SEO content at a later date.

+## Research Project: AI-powered SEO content production

+### Selected Topic
+AI-powered SEO content production

+### Project Overview
+This project collects and organizes research from 10 practitioners in SEO, AI search, content marketing, and B2B SaaS growth.
+The goal is to gather high-signal material that could later support a practical playbook for AI-powered SEO content production.

+### Why This Topic
+AI is changing how companies research, create, optimize, distribute, and measure SEO content.
+This is especially important for B2B SaaS companies because organic search can support brand visibility, demand generation, product education, and pipeline growth.

+### Research Structure
+The research is organized into the following folders:

+- `/research/sources.md` — list of selected experts, links, dates, annotations, and research file references
+- `/research/other/` — research notes, expert summaries, key insights, and playbook ideas
+- `/research/linkedin-posts/` — folder prepared for LinkedIn post collections
+- `/research/youtube-transcripts/` — folder prepared for YouTube transcript collections

+### Experts Included
+The research includes the following experts:

+1. Ryan Law
+2. Kevin Indig
+3. Aleyda Solis
+4. Ross Simmonds
+5. Lily Ray
+6. Mike King
+7. Andy Crestodina
+8. Alex Birkett
+9. Ben Goodey
+10. Madhav Bhandari

+### What Was Collected
+For each expert, I collected background sources, recent content, articles, interviews, or practical resources related to AI-powered SEO content production, AI search, content strategy, organic growth, and B2B SaaS marketing.

+### Key Themes Found
+Some recurring themes across the research:

+- AI can speed up content research, drafting, and optimization, but human judgment is still necessary.
+- SEO is shifting from only rankings and traffic toward visibility across AI search and answer engines.
+- B2B SaaS content should be connected to pipeline, signups, revenue, and buyer intent.
+- Content distribution is as important as content creation.
+- Strong AI-powered content workflows need research, strategy, quality control, optimization, and performance measurement.

+### Current Status
+Initial expert research and source collection are complete.
+The next step would be to turn the collected research into a practical playbook for AI-powered SEO content production.